 Hiking is one thing you might not expect to find on the Amalfi Coast.
 In which case, the nature reserve of Valle de Ferriere will be a surprise as it is one of the best hikes in Europe.

-Valle de Ferriere is named for an old ironworks, visible on the two-hour walk between Amalfi and the town of Ravello.
+Valle de Ferriere is named for an old ironworks, visible on the two-hour walk between the coastal Italian towns of Amalfi and Ravello.
 That iron was a source of wealth to the Amalfi Republic of the 10th and 11th centuries.

 The walk passes through lemon groves and past rock pools before reaching the Valle de Ferriere nature reserve.
 During summer in Italy, the waterfalls and shady glades are the perfect place to cool off.